aayushjha40-ai/flask-mongodb-kubernetes/README.md

 Flask + MongoDB on Kubernetes (Minikube)
 Project Overview

 This project demonstrates deploying a Python Flask application connected to a MongoDB database on a Kubernetes cluster using Minikube.

-The application is containerized using Docker and deployed with Kubernetes resources such as Deployments, StatefulSets, Services, Persistent Volumes, Secrets, and Horizontal Pod Autoscaling (HPA).
+The application is containerized using Docker and deployed with proper Kubernetes resources such as Deployments, StatefulSets, Services, Persistent Volumes, Secrets, and Horizontal Pod Autoscaling (HPA).

 The purpose of this assignment is to demonstrate understanding of Kubernetes fundamentals, database persistence, service discovery, autoscaling, and basic security practices.

 Technologies Used

 Python 3